mercadopago/devsite-docs/guides/additional-content/reports/released-money/introduction.en.md

-# Release report
+# Releases report

 The Releases Report is a downloadable file detailing the balance available in your Mercado Pago account.
 It not only displays the total available amount but also provides information on transactions conducted within a specified period, including situations like fund blocks and unblocks.

 Additionally, it informs you whether your money is available or not, allowing you to request this information for a convenient date range.
 Keep in mind that currently, this report is only generated through your computer.

 ----[mpe]----
-## Analysis of Reports from January 2022
+## Analysis of reports from January 2022
 ------------
 ----[mlu]----
-## Analysis of Reports from March 2022
+## Analysis of reports from March 2022
 ----[mlc, mco]----
-## Analysis of Reports from August 2022
+## Analysis of reports from August 2022
 ------------
 ----[mla, mlm]----
-## Analysis of Reports from October 2022
+## Analysis of reports from October 2022
 ------------
 ----[mlb]----
-## Analysis of Reports from January 2023
+## Analysis of reports from January 2023
 ------------

 The reports you generate from ----[mpe]----January 2022------------  ----[mlu]----March 2022------------ ----[mla, mlm]----October 2022------------  ----[mco, mlc]----August 2022------------ ----[mlb]----January 2023------------ have the following characteristics: